CSS-Tricks/build-process/README.md

 This is just the start of a little microsite idea I wanna do in 2020.

-I cloned this intial project from Phil's [ElevenTail](https://eleventail.netlify.com/about/) to give me a starter kit.
+I cloned this initial project from Phil's [ElevenTail](https://eleventail.netlify.com/about/) to give me a starter kit.

 ## Prerequisites